A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

 where $H_{[+1,0]}$ has support only in $\mc{H}_{+1}\oplus \mc{H}_0$, and $H_{[0,-1]}$ has support only in $\mc{H}_{0}\oplus \mc{H}_{-1}$.
-For both $H_{[+1,0]}$ and $H_{[0,-1]}$, we take random but fixed matrices from the Gaussian Unitary Ensemble (GUE), where the real and imaginary parts of each element are identically distributed according to a normal distribution with mean zero and standard deviation one.
-We take $H_{[+1,0]}$ and $H_{[0,-1]}$ from the GUE ensemble as we do not want our results to depend on fine details of the Hamiltonian, but only on its structure.
-Moreover, in what follows this choice will allow us to describe the typical behavior of any such Hamiltonian.

 The rationale behind this Hamiltonian is simple.
-Supposing that the apparatus starts in a state with zero magnetization, i.e., with support only on $\mc{H}_0$, any component of the spin system along $\ket{+}$ will induce transitions from $\mc{H}_0$ to $\mc{H}_{+1}$ and back.
+With the apparatus starting in a state with support only on $\mc{H}_0$, any component of the spin system along $\ket{+}$ will induce transitions from $\mc{H}_0$ to $\mc{H}_{+1}$ and back.
 Similarly, any component of the spin system along $\ket{-}$ will induce transitions between $\mc{H}_0$ and $\mc{H}_{-1}$.
-If $d_{ 1}\gg d_0$ we expect that any initial population in $\mc{H}_0$ will be proportionally transferred to $\mc{H}_{+1}$ or $\mc{H}_{-1}$, and there it will remain for a long time.

-Nevertheless, as we intend to describe the interaction between a spin 1/2 and a complex quantum system, the apparatus, it is physically reasonable to assume that the Hamiltonian is not known with infinite precision, and so that it might be slightly different in each measurement round.
-To include this uncertainty in the model, we introduce a perturbation $V$ to the Hamiltonian:

-with $\epsilon \ge 0$ controlling the perturbation strength.
-As the perturbation is describing fluctuations only on the apparatus, we assume that it might affect $H_{[+1,0]}$ and $H_{[0,-1]}$ independently.
-As such, we will write
+If $\lim_{d\rightarrow \infty} d_0/d_1=0$ we expect that any initial population in $\mc{H}_0$ will be proportionally transferred to $\mc{H}_{+1}$ or $\mc{H}_{-1}$, and there it will remain for a long time~\footnote{To be able to experimentally prepare the apparatus' initial state we must require $d_0/d_1\rightarrow 0$ as $\textrm{poly}(1/d)$.}.
+Additionally, as we are describing the dynamics of a macroscopic system, we do not assume to know $H$ with infinite precision~\cite{santo2019,gisin2020}.
+There is always an experimental fluctuation associated with the elements of the Hamiltonian.
+Thus the very description of the evolved state is not known, and one has to average over the Hamiltonian's uncertainty.
+To consistently include this uncertainty, our results will not depend on details of $H$.
+The only assumption on the Hamiltonian, besides its structure as in \eqref{eq:hamiltonian}, will be that both $H_{[+1,0]}$ and $H_{[0,-1]}$ are non-degenerate and have non-degenerate gaps.